SadInSummer/ECINFusion/readme.txt

-This is code for "ECINFusion: A Novel Explicit Channel-wise Interaction Network for Unified Multi-modal Medical Image Fusion"
+This is code for "ECINFusion: A Novel Explicit Channel-wise Interaction Network for Unified Multi-modal Medical Image Fusion(TCSVT'24)"

 Dataset: All the multi-modal medical images are from the public dataset: Harvard, https://www.med.harvard.edu/AANLIB/home.html
 And the other datasets are all list in our paper.